Christmas and New Year opening hours and pay dates

 You may notice a change in your weekly compensation payments if you are receiving it for more than 4 weeks.

-We calculate how much we’ll pay based on your earnings in the 4 weeks before your injury prevented you from being able to work some or all of your usual duties.
+For most employment types we calculate weekly compensation based on your earnings in the 4-weeks before your injury stopped you from being able to work.
 This is the short-term rate.

 Changes to payments